 Another person who became famous was Father Charles Coughlin.
 He was a “radio priest” who liked the New Deal in the beginning.
 But later he said that the president’s plan did not do enough.
 He created the National Union for Social Justice and used his weekly radio show to get followers.
 In the end, Coughlin lost his audience when he began saying anti-Semitic ideas and said that America should support Adolf Hitler in Germany.

-The biggest critic to the president was the corrupt but beloved Louisiana Senator Huey “Kingfish” Long.
+The biggest critic of the president was the corrupt but beloved Louisiana Senator Huey “Kingfish” Long.
 Partly he did not like FDR because he also wanted to be president.
 Long said that the president was not doing enough to help people and proposed his own Share Our Wealth program.
 Under this plan, Long wanted to take all the money away from the rich and give it to poor Americans.
 He wanted to give $5,000 to every family, $2,500 to every worker, as well as give extra money to retired people and students.
 Long was an outstanding speaker and, like the president, was able to explain complicated ideas in easy-to-understand language.
 In one speech he said, “We do not propose to say that there shall be no rich men.
 We do not ask to divide the wealth.
 We only propose that, when one man gets more than he and his children and children’s children can spend or use in their lifetimes, that then we shall say that such person has his share.
 That means that a few million dollars would be the limit to what any one man can own.”
-Even thought his math was bad and his ideas probably would not have worked, Long had many followers.
+Even though his math was bad, and his ideas probably would not have worked, Long had many followers.
 If he had not been killed, he might have run against Roosevelt in the 1936 presidential election.

 In 1935, the Supreme Court hurt the New Deal.
 In a series of decisions including United States v.
 Butler, Carter v.
 Carter Coal Company, Morehead v.
 New York, and Schechter Poultry Corp. v.
 United States, the Court said that important pieces of the New Deal were unconstitutional, including the AAA, WPA, NRA, and both federal and state minimum wage laws.
 In the opinion of the Court, Roosevelt had gone too far.
 The Constitution, the Court said, did not give the federal government the power to set prices or say how much workers should be paid.
 Roosevelt was not happy with the Court’s decision.

 Despite criticism of his ideas and being hurt in court, Roosevelt was still popular in 1936, and he beat the Republican Alf Landon by an Electoral College vote of 523 to 8.
 FRD thought it was his moment of strongest public support and chose to fight back against the Supreme Court.
-To this end, Roosevelt created the “Supreme Court Packing Plan” and tried to change the the Court by adding new justices who liked his ideas.
+To this end, Roosevelt created the “Supreme Court Packing Plan” and tried to change the Court by adding new justices who liked his ideas.
 He planned to add one justice for every current justice over the age of 70 who refused to step down.
 This would have allowed him to add six more justices.
 Since the Constitution does not say what the size of the Supreme Court should be, this was legal, but President Roosevelt was playing a dangerously political game.
-The Court has always been as a separate branch of government, limiting the power of both Congress and the President.
+The Court has always been a separate branch of government, limiting the power of both Congress and the President.
 If Roosevelt could change who was on the Supreme Court, he could control their decisions.

 Both the Supreme Court and Congress quickly said they did not like FDR’s new idea, including people from his own party and Roosevelt’s plan never happened.
 The retirement of Justice Van Devanter, as well as the sudden death of Senator Joe T. Robinson who had promoted Roosevelt’s plan in the Senate put a stop to court-packing.
-In the end, Roosevelt might have scaring the justices into supporting his new programs, and they upheld both the Wagner Act and the Social Security Act.
+In the end, Roosevelt might have scared the justices into supporting his new programs, and they upheld both the Wagner Act and the Social Security Act.
 Never again during his presidency would the Supreme Court strike down any important parts of his New Deal.
 However, Roosevelt suffered politically in that Americans became more suspicious of his ideas and more cautious about giving power over their lives to any president.

 Primary Source: Editorial Cartoon